ARE LATEX BALLOONS BIODEGRADABLE?

 So latex balloons are not an "eco-friendly" balloon option... yet we sell them.
 Why?

-The way we see it, balloons are hugely popular and that’s not going to change unless and until we get the message out there and at the same time offer better alternatives.
-And it's the people who are buying balloons who need to hear that message.
-So we include this message on every balloon product page: Stray balloons pose a serious threat to marine wildlife so please don't let your balloons fly away.
-We also sell and promote a range of paper decorations that are equally fun and colourful, as well as being reusable.
+Balloons are hugely popular and that’s not going to change until eco-consciousness becomes commonplace, and when better alternatives are equally affordable and available - but ultimately it's the people who are buying balloons who need to hear that message!
+So we include this message on every balloon product page: Stray balloons pose a serious threat to marine wildlife so please don't let your balloons fly away!

 © The Good Party Co.